SC Bastia: Return to Ligue 1

-Sharp fall, financial troubles and slow climb back
+Sharp fall, financial troubles and climb back to professional football

 On 22 June 2017, Bastia were relegated again to Championnat National after the DNCG had recommended a further demotion for the club.
 Bastia were the subject of an audit on their books which resulted in yet another demotion for failing to guarantee they had the finances to compete in Ligue 2.
 The DNCG released a statement on the same day stating “Following its audit today before the DNCG, Sporting Club Bastia has been given notice of a provisional relegation".
-In August 2017, Bastia were demoted again to the Championnat National 3 following further financial irregularities.

-The club gained promotion to the Championnat National 2 in the 2018–19 season, and completed a back-to-back promotion in the 2019–20 season, by being top of the National 2 Group A table when the season was curtailed due to the COVID-19 pandemic.
-Bastia achieved their third successive promotion after being assured of a top two finish in the 2020–21 Championnat National.
+In August 2017 following bankruptcy proceedings, the clubs professional section was liquidated.
+The club was taken over by local entrepreneurs Claude Ferrandi (Ferrandi Group) and Pierre-Noël Luiggi (Oscaro group).
+Following the takeover, the club restarted with its prior reserve team in Championnat National 3.
+After a difficult first season in National 3, the club would embark on a series of back-to-back promotions, starting with promotion to the Championnat National 2 in the 2018–19 season, and then to the Championnat National in the 2019–20 season, by being top of the National 2 Group A table when the season was curtailed due to the COVID-19 pandemic.
+Bastia achieved their third successive promotion after being crowned champion of the 2020–21 Championnat National.

+Creation of a cooperative structure

+At the beginning of the 2019-2020 Championnat National 2, the club announced the creation of a cooperative structure, under the form of a Société coopérative d'intérêt collectif, which allows anyone identifying in different types of supporter categories to invest and hold shares in the club.
+The voting rights structure and board is divided into four colleges: